 The mouse is offered in White, Rose, Blue Gray, and Graphite colors, but we expect our review to be valid for all those variants.

 This mouse has a fairly unique design that makes it a great mouse for travelers.
 It stands out due to its design, but its performance isn't as great nor customizable as other options on the market like the Razer Atheris.
 For other options, see our recommendations for the best wireless mice, the best wired mice, or if you need better performance, check out the best wireless gaming mice.

 The Apple Magic Mouse 2 and the Logitech Pebble M350 are two very different mice.
-The Magic Mouse has a tactile surface for scrolling inputs while the Logitech has a more traditional design with a physical scroll wheel.
-Both have a very low profile and are great for traveling.
+The Apple mouse has a tactile surface for scrolling inputs, while the Logitech has a more traditional design with a physical scroll wheel.
+Both have a low profile and are great for traveling.
 However, the Apple feels noticeably better built but is a bit heavier.

 The Microsoft Arc Mouse has a better overall performance than the Logitech Pebble M350 since you can customize its settings a bit, but its unique design might not be suitable for some.
-On the other hand, the Logitech can be used with a receiver and via Bluetooth, and has a lower click latency as well.
+On the other hand, the Logitech can be used with a receiver and via Bluetooth and has a lower click latency.

 The Razer Atheris is a better performing mouse than the Logitech Pebble M350.
 The Razer has a much better sensor and will be the better option if you're looking to play games during your off time on your business trips.
-On the other hand, the Pebble M350 is fully compatible with macOS and it's also lighter than the Atheris.
+On the other hand, the Logitech is fully compatible with macOS, and it's also lighter than the Razer.